Canon 100D vs Panasonic GX800

 |ISO 100-12800 (100-25600)||ISO 200-25600|

 |Optical viewfinder||No viewfinder, LCD framing|

 |4.9 shutter flaps per second||10 shutter flaps per second|

 |380 shots per battery charge||210 shots per battery charge|

 |117 x 91 x 69 mm, 407 g||107 x 65 x 33 mm, 269 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 100D and the Panasonic Lumix DMC-GX800?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 100D and the Panasonic GX800 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX800 is considerably smaller (35 percent) than the Canon 100D.
 Moreover, the GX800 is markedly lighter (34 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GX800 are weather-sealed.